 Some popular beer styles that make use of the Motueka hop include IPA, Pale Ale, European Lager, Belgian Ale, English Ale & Pilsner.

 Motueka is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
 It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Motueka hops in their recipes are Hill farmstead Single Hop Motueka Pale Ale & Other Half Motueka Daydream.

 Motueka Hop Substitutions

 If the Motueka hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Motueka substitutions.

 Experienced brewers have chosen the following hops as substitutions of Motueka:

 Is Motueka available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Motueka hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.